Looking for your next career opportunity? We are hiring for multiple positions!

 A retired Bellingham homeowner recently went through the exciting process of purchasing a new home!
 The problem was that she never had a crawl space before, and did not know much about them.
 A musty smell was affecting her asthma, and she knew she needed to do something to clean and dry the area under her home.
 Kevin and the Rainy Day team went out to clear the area of all debris and insulation, as well as lay down a SmartPipe drainage system.
 After thorough testing of the trenches, they put in the Sump Pump and SaniDry dehumidifier to keep the space dry for years to come.

 If you are experiencing similar challenges with odors and dampness in your crawl space, give Rainy Day a call at 360-435-6992

-Dolores is a homeowner from Custer who first contacted Rainy Day after discovering a leak in her basement.
-We know the damage water can do to your home and wanted to make sure the job was done right the first time.
+Dolores is a homeowner from Custer, WA who first contacted Rainy Day after discovering a leak in her basement.
+Water can do expensive damage to your home if left untreated, so we make sure to do the job right the first time.
 Our solution was to install a SuperSump pump and drainage system to leave the area dry and usable.
 To finish, we put in our BrightWall panel system to protect the area from vapors and mold.

 If you are experiencing similar symptoms in your home, we offer free inspections and estimates.
 Call us today to schedule your appointment at 360-435-6992.